awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/metrics-dimensions.md

 1. In the navigation pane, choose **Metrics**\.

-1. In the **CloudWatch Metrics by Category** pane for Amazon Kinesis Data Analytics, select a metrics category\.
+1. In the **CloudWatch Metrics by Category** pane for Kinesis Data Analytics, choose a metrics category\.

 1. In the upper pane, scroll to view the full list of metrics\.